mattlim96/sku-info-generator/README.md

 ## About The Project

 ### Problem
 Colleagues were unable to retrieve current prices at scale because the latest data available from Buisness Intelligence team's database is up to the previous day's data.
+This resulted in inaccurate pricing submitted for promotions, causing double-work.

 ### Solution
+Identified Shopee's public API for product information, and developed a Google Sheet tool that scrapes this *live* information at scale, it is called the SKU Info Generator.
-Built the SKU Info Generator on Google Sheets, utilising Google Apps Script for web scraping and data manipulation.
+The tool utilises Google Apps Script for web scraping and data manipulation, script was deployed on Google Cloud Platform for security purpose.
-Scripts were deployed on Google Cloud Platform and distributed via making a copy of the SKU Info Generator Google Sheet.

-### Methodology
+### Overview Methodology
+1. Extract Shop ID and Product ID from user input(s).
+2. Scrape product information from public API using `UrlFetchApp.fetchall()` or `UrlFetchApp.fetch()`.
+3. Parse scraped JSON data and paste cleaned data into Google Sheets.

-### Demonstration
+## Demonstration

 Video demonstration of tool coming soon...